Britain’s Taxable Capacity: Has it Reached the Upper Limit?

 Professor Forrest Capie – Emeritus Professor of Economic History at Cass Business School at City University and editor of the Economic History Review between 1993 and 1999.
 His recent publications include Monetary History of the UK (Routledge, 2015) and The Bank of England, 1950s to 1979 (Cambridge, 2012) while for Politeia he was co-author of Banking on Recovery: Towards an accountable, stable financial sector (2016).

 Steve Baker MP – Conservative Member of Parliament for Wycombe since 2010 and a member of the House of Commons Treasury Select Committee for most of the last six years, although he served in government as Parliamentary Under-Secretary at the Department for Exiting the European Union between 2017 and 2018.
-Prior to entering Parliament he helped established The Cobden Centre to promote social progress through honest money, free trade and peace.
+Prior to entering Parliament he helped to establish The Cobden Centre to promote social progress through honest money, free trade and peace.